How Much Does Replacing a Garage Door Cost?

 Additional Costs To Consider When Replacing a Garage Door

-• Structural modifications: Some doors will require minor or major structural modifications such as widening the frame and adding molding.
-These are significant projects and typically cost $1,000 to $5,000 depending on the overall scope.
+• Structural modifications: Some installations may require structural updates, such as widening the opening or adjusting the frame.
+These projects typically range from $1,000 to $5,000 depending on the scope.

 Other costs that may come into play are permit and inspection fees, extended warranties and any fees associated with financing the project.